Conversing And Answering Questions Are Examples Of: 5 Real Examples Explained

 Use the “PREP” framework (Point, Reason, Example, Point) to keep it tight:

 Example: “Yes, we can meet the deadline.
-So the dev team finished the core features two weeks early (reason).
+Even so, the dev team finished the core features two weeks early (reason).
 Last sprint they delivered 30% more story points than average (example).
 So we have a buffer to finish QA on time (point).

 5. Use the Right Tone